 - Meet with a Financial Advisor

 When you’re in your 40s, you have more responsibilities and financial goals you’re working toward.
 A financial advisor can review your financial plan and help you adjust it as your circumstances change.
-Our financial advisors provide complimentary consultations to SchoolsFirst FCU Members, and can help find creative financial strategies tailored to your specific needs.
-Learn more about our financial advisors1.

 When you click on external links, you are linking to alternate websites not operated by SchoolsFirst FCU, and SchoolsFirst FCU is not responsible for the content of the alternate websites.
 The fact that there is a link from SchoolsFirst FCU’s email to an alternate website does not constitute endorsement of any product, service, or organization.
 SchoolsFirst FCU does not represent either you or the website operator if you enter into a transaction.
 Privacy and security policies may differ from those practiced by SchoolsFirst FCU, and you should review the alternate website’s policies.

 Extra Credit provides general information to help improve our Member’s financial lives.
 Every situation is different, so please contact us for guidance on your specific needs.
 The advice provided in Extra Credit is not intended to serve as a substitute for speaking to a loan representative, financial advisor or GreenPath Financial Wellness counselor who can help tailor a solution for you.